 How does he do this?
 By creating a customer-centric environment.
 But how do you do that?

-Customer-centric environment begins with customer-centric leadership.
+The customer-centric environment begins with customer-centric leadership.
 That means, the leader is the one who is generating the energy behind this campaign.
-They create that focused environment, which in turn creates good customer experience.
+They create that focused environment, which in turn creates a good customer experience.

 Jennifer offered these seven tips to embody that customer-centric leadership:

-- Be Visible: You need to be on the frontlines, interfacing with your employees and your customers, or you’ll never know what they want until it’s too late.
+- Be Visible: You need to be in the front, interfacing with your employees and your customers, or you’ll never know what they want until it’s too late.